mediamonks/muban/docs/05-application.md

 ### Development bootstrapping

-The development version of the bootstrap file exists of two sections.
+The development version of the bootstrap file consists of two sections.
 The first one is the initialisation of Muban with all the confiugration and the second one enables hot reloading for the development server.
 For a full detailed description of the development bootstrap method [see the API reference page](./09-api-reference.md)!